 \begin{prop} In the above setup, for generic $J$ and $\bar z\cup\bar\eta$, the moduli space $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ is a finite set for each admissible orbit set $\Theta$. \end{prop}

 Before we prove this proposition we must figure out what the curves in $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ look like.
-Given two distinct connected somewhere injective curves $C_1$ and $C_2$, denote by $C_1\cdot C_2$ the algebraic count of intersections.
+Given two distinct connected somewhere-injective curves $C_1$ and $C_2$, denote by $C_1\cdot C_2$ the algebraic count of intersections.
 In our analysis we will make use of a ``self-intersection'' number that depends on $\rho(A)$ and stems from \cite{Hutchings:beyond}*{Definition 4.7}.
-Given a connected somewhere injective curve $C$, define
+Given a connected somewhere-injective curve $C$, define

 where $g$ denotes its genus, $e_A$ denotes the total multiplicity of all $\rho(A)$-positive elliptic orbits, and $h$ denotes the number of ends at hyperbolic orbits.
 Note that when $C$ has no punctures, $C\cdot C$ is the algebraic count of self-intersections.